hellenike/textbook/docs/topics/module5/future/index.md

 The future participle follows the same pattern as well!

--for the future active participle, add the present active participle endings to the second principal part.
+- for the future active participle, add the present active participle endings to the second principal part.
 Decline the participle like a 3-1-3 adjective.
 The nominative and genitive singulars are provided in the chart below as a reminder.
--for the future middle participle, add the present middle participle endings to the second principal part.
+- for the future middle participle, add the present middle participle endings to the second principal part.
 Decline the participle like a 2-1-2 adjective.
--for the future passive participle, add the present passive participle endings to the sixth principal part, extended with -ησ-.
+- for the future passive participle, add the present passive participle endings to the sixth principal part, extended with -ησ-.
 Decline the participle like a 2-1-2 adjective.

 Example, with the nominative and genitive singular of each gender provided: